YannickvanEtten/bachelor_thesis/README.md

 this Notebook recreates Figure 7 from Radchenko et al. (2023).
 In this plot, the MSFE of a forecast combination is plotted conditional to a trimming threshold, similar to Figure 6.
 However, this time this is done for different AR(1) time series, changing the autoregressive parameter $\phi_1$.

 The second Notebook, Simulation_study_covariance_estimation, focuses on the performance of different covariance estimation methods.
 Especially the linear shrinkage method and the factor model method.
 These methods are evaluated on the hand of the MSFE of a forecast combination.
-The trimming method is applied to the weights obtained by the usage of these alternative covariance estimation methods.
+The trimming method is applied to the weights obtained using these alternative covariance estimation methods.

+Lastly, a file with R code is added to this page.
+This contains the data-driven threshold method code from Radchenko et al. (2023).
+In their paper, they make a mistake in calculating the p-values.
+This mistake is solved in this file.